Metric-Void/South-Asia-Language_study/langs/hindu.rst

 Devanagri Script
 ----------------
 Hindi is written in Devanagri script, a very complicated form of writing.
 Unlike most languages that have distinct characters, devanagri symbols represent phonetic elements and are often written in compounds.
 There're lots of variations for one single sound when diacritic is added.

+Devanagri script is a branch of Brahmi Script.
+More on Devanagri Script and its history, relate to `Brahmi Script`_.

 Literatures :cite:`keay1920hist`
 --------------------------------